UtrechtUniversity/SRC-test-workspace/README.md

 The repositories for these components are included in this repo as git submodules.

+Additionally:

+1. The SRC-External plugin is copied to the container so it is available for testing.
+Its location is `/etc/rsc/plugin-external-plugin`.
+2. The `run_component.sh` script is copied to the container (`/usr/local/bin`) to facilitate testing.

 ### SRC-OS

 Installs basic packages and services, sets permissions, etc.